sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 ## Tabs JavaScript

 There are many ways you can create the tabs behavior, all with varying features and complexity.
-For simplicities sake, below is a jQuery example of creating tabs using BaseWeb tabs markup.
-The key feature here is that it enables you to omit the tabs wrapper and allows for an unlimited number of tab blocks in a single view.
+For simplicities sake, below is a jQuery example for creating tabs using BaseWeb tabs markup.
+The key feature here is that it enables you to omit the tabs wrapper and allows for an unlimited number of tab blocks in a single document.

 ```js
 $('.tabs-nav').each(function(e) {